 The baby hung on long enough for one last chance at life.
 And her parents did everything conceivable to keep her healthy and strong.

 "This family was remarkable in the faith that they demonstrated that they would do whatever they could to provide for her care at home until a cure or treatment was available," her doctor Paul Moore shared.
 He kept telling a research colleague about Janelly as he knew they were developing an experimental drug for HPP.

-It required her parents to take her to the hospital three times a week and each visit took two hours.
+It required trips to the hospital three times a week; each visit took two hours.
 Long, tedious hours of worry.

 Other children started to show progress in just three weeks.